 If you think the idea of a short, slightly silly-looking robot committing crimes is hilarious, you should already want to play an Autognome Rogue in D&D 5e.
 If you think all robots are villains and AI is a scourge, it probably appeals as well.

-Aside from the roleplaying potential, the Autognome provides many abilities that make it one of the best races for the Rogue in D&D 5e.
+Aside from the roleplaying potential, the Autognome provides many abilities that make it one of the best D&D 5e Rogue races.
 Almost every tool in its arsenal synergises with the Rogue kit in some way.

 Armored Casing is a flat-out improvement to the best light armour in D&D 5e.
 With a Rogue’s focus on Dexterity, this short android will be better protected than any other Rogue until magical armour enters the campaign.

 Healing Machine requires some teamwork, as Rogues lack the Mending cantrip.
 With party help, however, it almost removes the need for short rests.
-This is ideal given that D&D 5e Rogues get very few abilities back on a rest.
+This is ideal given that most D&D 5e Rogue builds get very few abilities back on a rest.

 Built for Success provides yet another stacking bonus on top of the Rogue’s many proficiencies and Expertises.
 With Reliable Talent at 10th level, it can become almost impossible to fail any proficient ability check.
-It’s also helpful for ensuring Sneak Attacks hit, given many Rogues only get one chance per turn to deal damage.
+It’s also helpful for ensuring Sneak Attacks hit, given the average D&D 5e Rogue build only gets one chance per turn to deal damage.

-The tool proficiencies are more situational, but D&D 5e Rogues thrive on situational tools.
+The tool proficiencies are more situational, but Rogues thrive on situational tools.
 Who’s to say that Calligrapher’s Supplies or Mason’s Tools won’t come up during a heist, infiltration, or intrigue situation.

 The sheer variety of abilities that are almost direct upgrades makes Autognome a clear candidate for best Rogue race in D&D 5e.